D4rkLyc4n/WolfC2/README.md

 3. that is all

 ## need to change
 >it only design for localnetwork but if you want to use in overlan try with port forwarding
->i can't push public so if you want to use dm to my telegram channel

 ## support
 >you can buy me a coffee